vdesyatke/Dvmn-hhru/README.md

 The code is written for educational purposes on online-course for web-developers dvmn.org.

 ## License
-This software is licensed under the MIT License - see the [LICENSE](https://github.com/vdesyatke/Dvmn-hhru/blob/master/LICENSE) file for details
+This software is licensed under the MIT License - see the [LICENSE](https://github.com/vdesyatke/Dvmn-hhru/blob/master/LICENSE) file for details.